realnews-gateway/emergency-publishing-system/emergency-channel/router/failover.md

 ## 1. Purpose

-Failover ensures that content continues to flow through the Emergency Channel even when individual nodes or entire regions experience failures.
+Router failover ensures that **content continues to flow through the Emergency Channel** even when internal content‑handling components (distributors, storage backends, micro‑feed paths) experience failures.

-The failover system must be fast, deterministic, and capable of handling partial outages without interrupting the publishing pipeline.
-Failover is a core reliability mechanism and must operate automatically without human intervention.
+Failover operates at the **content layer**, not the network layer.
+It does not handle network nodes, regions, or transport‑level outages — those belong to the `network-access-layer`.

+Router failover must be:

+- Fast
+- Deterministic
+- Automatic
+- Non‑disruptive to upstream modules

+It guarantees that sanitized content is never silently dropped.

 ---

 ## 2. Failure Types

-The Router recognizes several categories of failures, each requiring different handling strategies.
+The Router recognizes several categories of **content‑path failures**.

-### 2.1 Node-Level Failures
+### 2.1 Distributor‑Level Failures

-- Node becomes unreachable
+- Distributor becomes unreachable
-- Node fails health checks
+- Distributor fails health checks
+- Distributor backlog exceeds safe thresholds
-- Node enters a degraded state
+- Distributor enters a degraded state

+### 2.2 Storage‑Level Failures

+- Storage backend unavailable
+- Storage write failures
-- Node storage or processing capacity is exhausted
+- Storage quota or capacity exhaustion
+- Storage health signals indicate degradation

-### 2.2 Region-Level Failures
+### 2.3 Micro‑Feed Failures

-- Multiple nodes in the same region fail simultaneously
-- Regional latency spikes beyond acceptable thresholds
+- Micro‑feed channel unavailable
+- Minimal‑path encoder errors
-- Regional storage backend becomes unavailable
+- Micro‑feed backend not ready
-- Network partition isolates the region

-### 2.3 Transient Failures
+### 2.4 Transient Failures

-- Short-lived network instability
-- Temporary queue congestion
-- Brief spikes in CPU or memory usage
+- Temporary backlog spikes
+- Short‑lived distributor slowdowns
-- Intermittent heartbeat failures
+- Intermittent health‑check anomalies

-Transient failures must be handled gracefully without overreacting.
+Transient failures require graceful handling without overreaction.

 ---

 ## 3. Detection Mechanisms

-Failover is triggered based on real-time signals from multiple modules:
+Failover is triggered based on signals from multiple internal modules:

-- Health check failures
-- Latency measurements
+- Distributor health reports
+- Storage availability signals
-- Queue depth thresholds
+- Backlog / queue depth thresholds
+- Micro‑feed readiness indicators
-- Storage availability reports
+- Delivery failure reports
-- Monitoring alerts
-- Distributor delivery failures
+- Router‑level scoring penalties

 The Router aggregates these signals to determine when failover is necessary.

+---

 ## 4. Failover Process

-Failover follows a structured, deterministic sequence to ensure predictable behavior during outages.
+Failover follows a deterministic sequence to ensure predictable behavior.

 ### 4.1 Step 1 — Detect Failure

-The Router identifies a failure through:
+A failure is confirmed when:

-- Health check timeouts
+- Health checks fail repeatedly
-- Latency exceeding configured thresholds
+- Backlog exceeds configured thresholds
-- Queue depth surpassing safe limits
-- Storage backend reporting errors
+- Storage reports write errors
-- Monitoring alerts indicating node degradation
+- Distributor returns structured failure codes
+- Micro‑feed path reports unavailability

-Only confirmed failures trigger failover; transient anomalies require multiple signals.
+Only confirmed failures trigger failover.

-### 4.2 Step 2 — Penalize Failed Node
+### 4.2 Step 2 — Penalize Failed Content Node

-Once a node is marked as failed:
+Once a content node is marked as failed:

 - Its score is reduced significantly
-- It is temporarily excluded from routing decisions
+- It is excluded from routing decisions
-- A cooldown timer prevents immediate re-selection
+- A cooldown timer prevents immediate re‑selection
-- Failure metadata is recorded for later analysis
+- Failure metadata is recorded for analysis

-Penalization prevents repeated routing attempts to unstable nodes.
+This prevents repeated attempts to use unstable components.

-### 4.3 Step 3 — Select Next Candidate
+### 4.3 Step 3 — Select Next Content Path

-The Router selects the next highest-scoring node from the candidate list.
+The Router selects the next viable content path:

+- Another distributor
+- Storage fallback
+- Micro‑feed fallback
+- Minimal‑path routing

-If no nodes remain in the current region, the Router expands the search to other regions.
+If no primary paths remain, the Router escalates to degraded mode.

 ### 4.4 Step 4 — Retry Routing

-The Router attempts to route the content to the new node.
+The Router attempts to route the content through the new path.
-If this node also fails, the process repeats until a healthy node is found or all options are exhausted.
+If this path also fails, the process repeats until a healthy path is found or all options are exhausted.

 ### 4.5 Step 5 — Escalate if Necessary

-If all nodes fail:
+If all content paths fail:

-- The Router escalates to system-level failover
 - Content may be queued for retry
-- A degraded-mode pipeline may be activated
+- Minimal‑path micro‑feed may be activated
+- System‑level degraded mode may be entered
-- Alerts are sent to operators (if configured)
+- Alerts may be emitted (if configured)

-Failover escalation ensures that content is never silently dropped.
+Escalation ensures content is never silently lost.

+---

 ## 5. Coordination with Other Modules

-Failover does not operate in isolation.
-It relies on close coordination with other modules in the Emergency Channel.

-- Monitoring provides health, latency, and queue depth signals
-- Storage reports backend availability and capacity issues
-- Distributor reports delivery failures and regional problems
+Router failover relies on coordination with:

+- **Distributor** — delivery failures, backlog, health
+- **Storage** — availability, write errors, capacity
+- **Micro‑feed subsystem** — readiness, fallback availability
-- Analytics aggregates failure patterns and long-term trends
+- **Analytics** — long‑term failure patterns
-- Core pipeline components expose backpressure and overload signals
+- **Core pipeline** — backpressure and overload signals

-This coordination ensures that failover decisions are based on accurate, system-wide information rather than isolated symptoms.
+Failover decisions are based on system‑wide signals, not isolated symptoms.

 ---

 ## 6. Recovery and Reintegration

-Once a failed node or region recovers, it must rejoin the routing pool safely and gradually.
+When a failed content node recovers, it must rejoin the routing pool gradually.

 ### 6.1 Recovery Detection

 A node is considered recovered when:

 - It passes multiple consecutive health checks
-- Latency returns to normal ranges
+- Backlog returns to normal
-- Queue depth stabilizes
-- Storage backend reports full availability
-- No new errors are detected within a defined window
+- No new errors occur within a defined window
+- Storage or distributor reports full availability

 ### 6.2 Gradual Reintegration

-Recovered nodes are not immediately treated as fully healthy.
+Recovered nodes are reintegrated cautiously:
-Instead, the Router applies a staged reintegration process:

 - Start with a low initial score
-- Gradually increase score as successful requests accumulate
+- Increase score as successful operations accumulate
-- Monitor for regression or repeated failures
+- Monitor for regression
-- Fully restore score only after sustained stability
+- Restore full score only after sustained stability

-This prevents unstable nodes from re-entering the pool too aggressively.
+This prevents unstable nodes from re‑entering too aggressively.

-### 6.3 Region Reintegration

-If an entire region recovers:

-- Nodes are reintegrated individually
-- Region-level penalties are removed gradually
-- Latency and availability metrics must stabilize
-- Routing policies may temporarily limit traffic to the region

-Region reintegration ensures global stability during large-scale recoveries.

 ---

 ## 7. Degraded Mode

-If no healthy nodes are available, the Router enters degraded mode:
+If no healthy content paths are available, the Router enters degraded
+mode:

 - Content may be queued for delayed processing
-- Only minimal validation is performed
+- Only essential routing logic is executed
-- Non-critical analytics events may be dropped
+- Optional analytics or non‑critical tasks may be skipped
-- The system prioritizes essential operations over optional ones
+- Minimal‑path micro‑feed may be used as last resort

 Degraded mode ensures the Emergency Channel remains operational under extreme conditions.

 ---

 ## 8. Summary

-Failover is a structured, deterministic process that ensures routing continuity during node or region failures.
+Router failover is a deterministic, content‑layer mechanism that ensures routing continuity when distributors, storage backends, or micro‑feed paths fail.

-Through detection, penalization, retry logic, coordination with other modules, and controlled reintegration, the Router maintains system reliability even under severe or unpredictable conditions.
+Through structured detection, penalization, retry logic, coordination with other modules, and controlled reintegration, the Router maintains system reliability even under severe or unpredictable conditions.